Frustrated by the lack of imagination exhibited by today's synth manufacturers?

 Below are some design concept sketches I've done over the years.
 They're drawings of synths and electronic music products I wish existed today -but don't.
 They reflect my frustration with the "Synth Establishment" who insist upon giving us the same safe, boringly predicable "me too" designs every year.
 My concept drawings ( below ) fill specific niches the "Big Five" have completely ignored.

-If enough keyboard enthusiasts do this, perhaps they'll listen and make these.
-However, if they don't -would you support a Go Fund Me Campaign to get these designs put into production?
-Encourage your synth
+If enough keyboard enthusiasts do this, perhaps they'll listen and consider making at least a few of these.
+If they don't -would you support a Go Fund Me Campaign to get these designs put into production?

 A compact, lightweight AC/ DC ( AA-battery operable ) 128-voice workstation keyboard small enough to slip